Collins Heating & Cooling

 29% of the week you're visible

 Collins is listed as open 49 hours/week.
 There are 168 hours in a week.
-That means you're invisible for 119 hours every week.
+That means you're not showing up in Maps for 119 hours every week — but there's a simple fix for that.

 12a2a4a6a 8a10a12p2p 4p6p8p10p